Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

 This state machine can be described by Boolean logic and clearly lends itself to a trivial digital implementation.

 The requirements of the digital flag processor module scale exponentially with the number of modelled qubits since four bits are required per observable pure state.
-This is clearly not usable.
-An analog implementation of the flag processor will also be discussed.
+Therefore, an alternative analog implementation of the flag processor will also be discussed.
+But more on that later.

-The more challenging subsystems to implement will maintain the spectrum of probability between a qubit’s observables.
+The more challenging subsystems to implement will maintain the spectrum of square root probability shared between a qubit\RL{'}s observable basis states.
 How this is accomplished will affect how well the outcomes of measurements in our scheme will match those expected of a true quantum computer.
-The probability dimension will be left to an analog electrical module, which will encode the complete probabilistic state into two phasors.
+The probability dimension will be left to an analog electrical module, which will encode the complete (square root) probabilistic state into two phasors.

-Keeping in mind the goal that at least as much must be knowable about an emulated quantum state as is expected to be measurable in a theoretical quantum computing system, let us define an observable that will enable the description of qubit state information with a pair of analog waveforms.
+Keeping in mind the goal that at least as much must be knowable about an emulated quantum state as is expected to be measurable in a theoretical quantum computing system, let us define a measurable (not in the quantum sense, but in the classical sense) value (this is not the typical quantum observable, but rather again something that we can classically measure about our system) that will enable the description of qubit state information with a pair of analog waveforms.

 Let us consider each of the first and second subsystems separately.
-Let each subsystem be responsible for maintaining the magnitude of one term in each of the coefficients of each observable qubit state.
-Then the first subsystem might be initialized to maintain the real terms in each of the coefficients of each observable qubit state, and the second subsystem might be initialized to maintain the imaginary terms.
+Let each subsystem be responsible for maintaining the magnitude of one term in each of the coefficients of each observable basis state.
+Then the first subsystem might be initialized to maintain the real terms in each of the coefficients of

+each observable qubit state, and the second subsystem might be initialized to maintain the imaginary terms.
 Let each of the first two subsystems be implemented using analog electronics, and be electrically identical analog modules.